 If you don’t want to give up mouthwash as a part of your daily dental hygiene routine, try one of the best natural mouthwashes on the market:

 Aesop is a skincare line in Australia.
 Their mouthwash is free of alcohol and contains clove bud, aniseed, and spearmint essential oils.
 Because some of these essential oils are antibacterial and can cause an imbalance in the oral microbiome, I don’t recommend using it too often.

 2. Oral Essentials

-Made with Dead Sea salt, which is rich in minerals, Oral Essentials is a mouthwash created by dentists.
+Made with Dead Sea salt, which is rich in minerals, Lumineux by Oral Essentials is a mouthwash created by dentists.
 The salt in it will help to aid in remineralization, while the holy basil oil it contains works as an adaptogen to help you reduce stress levels.
 It also contains aloe vera juice to soothe and heal the mouth.

 Leveraging the Ayurvedic principle of oil pulling, this mouthwash may come closest to improving bad breath long-term.
 The coconut oil it contains has antiviral, antifungal, and antibacterial properties that can destroy bad bacteria in the mouth while preserving the good bacteria.

 Homemade mouth rinses are a great alternative to both conventional and natural mouthwashes because you get to control exactly what goes in them.
 Try my Remineralizing Mouth Rinse if you’re looking to reverse tooth decay or my pH Balancing Mouth Rinse if you want to keep bacterial overgrowth and tooth decay at bay.